 - The Cabin in the Woods: Subverted.
 The stoner Marty is wounded and dragged offscreen by one of the Buckners to be killed, and the Controllers assume he died a gruesome death.
 It turns out that they really should have made sure, because during that time he dispatched the zombie, found an entrance to the Organization's HQ, and went back to save Dana from Pa Buckner.
 No offscreen inertia here, folks.

-- During the Harry Potter series, Igor Karkaroff, Remus Lupin, Tonks, and Fred Weasley were all killed while the reader's focus was elsewhere.
+- During the Harry Potter series, Igor Karkaroff, Remus Lupin, and Tonks were all killed while the reader's focus was elsewhere.

 - Balon Greyjoy from A Song of Ice and Fire has a brief but important role to play in the story's multiway civil war before dying off screen.